fbpx

 • Best Time To Visit: Arcosanti is susceptible to scorching temperatures since it’s located in Arizona’s high desert.
 Visit anytime from early fall to late spring for comfortable weather.

-Our society has always been fascinated with flying cars and space missions, but what if we were more fixated on living in a world that’s more in harmony with nature.
-That’s what architect Paolo Soleri set out to do in the 1970s when he built an experimental town in the high desert of Arizona, seventy miles from Phoenix.
+Living in harmony with nature is what achitect Paolo Soleri set out to do in the 1970s when he built an experimental town in the high desert of Arizona, seventy miles from Phoenix.

 In Arcosanti the seamless blend of architecture and ecology — dubbed “arcology” — was designed to utilize the external elements and benefit from nature, resulting in completely solar-powered structures and domed communal areas inspired by Romanesque cathedrals.
 For more than 50 years, around 8,000 volunteers have helped contribute to the project to keep the dream of a futuristic utopia alive, fostering a community that lives without roads and is nourished by the bountiful onsite garden.